Sourav1429/Solved_coding_question_DSA/README.md

 14) Check_permutation_string.java : Permutations of A in B. You are given two strings A and B of size N and M respectively.
 You have to find the count of all permutations of A present in B as a substring.
 You can assume a string will have only lowercase letters.

+15) unique_number.java: You are given an array A of N elements.
+You have to make all elements unique, to do so in one step you can increase any number by one.
+Find the minimum number of steps.